Coral Gables Preparatory Academy: 20th century

-In 1991, Dr. Melanie Revman Fox became the fifth principal of Coral Gables Elementary and served as principal from 1991-2003.
+In 1991, Dr. Melanie Revman Fox became the fifth principal of Coral Gables Elementary and served as principal from 1991 to 2003.
 In 1992, with the devastation of Hurricane Andrew, the school became the home for many misplaced Homestead families and children.
 The school continued to be paired with Carver Elementary for desegregation and in 1994, with the addition of F.S.
 1002.31 Controlled Choice Options the school district changed the desegregation model into one of "controlled choice."
 Coral Gables Elementary was paired with Carver Elementary and Sunset Elementary to offer the "Controlled Choice" option to parents.
 This open enrollment concept paired 3 schools throughout the district.
 A student needed to live within the area of any of the three schools where parents could opt to have their child attend through a lottery system.
 Controlled open enrollment-parental choice options meant a public education delivery system that allowed the school district to make student school assignments using parents’ indicated preferential school choice, adhere to federal desegregation requirements, provide a lottery procedure to determine student assignment, establish an appeals process for hardship cases, maintain socio-economic, demographic, and racial balance.

 In 1993, the school was awarded the National Blue Ribbon School of Excellence and in 1999 the school was rated an 'A' school.